aquila-b/just-for-fun/README.md

 # just-for-fun
 Hey, take a look at the game system I created in Dart!
 The game is: Rock, paper and scissors!
 I'm still a beginner in this language :)
+By the way, I would also like to apologize about the language syntax here, GitHub renderization made it like that.
 This code is also subtitled in portuguese.

 void main() {    // MAIN FUNCTION || FUNÇÃO PRINCIPAL